edwardsmith999/TTCF4LAMMPS/README.md

 ```
 Note that the dissipation function at t=0 can be computed either from the mother or from the daughter trajectory.
 However, the LAMMPS implementation of the SLLOD algorithm contains various errors which result in a mismatch between the two calculations.
 However, the errors have minor effects of the final outcome.
 For simplicity, in the dissipation function is here monitored over the entire daughter trajectory.
 The same setup can be used with different systems, provided the various parameters, the dynamics, and the dissipation function are properly modified.

 The Python interface described here aims at managing the entire LAMMPS simulation without the need to any output file for each nonequilibrium run.
 Since TTCF calculation requires thousands, or up to million nonequilibrium runs, the file management can become cumbersome and substantially decrease the performaces in HPC clusters.
 The script uses the python LAMMPS interface (https://docs.lammps.org/Python_head.html), which allows to manage the LAMMPS run from python directly.
 As such, the otuput produced by the fix ave/time and fix ave/chuck commands are not written on file, but taken as input by Python.
 The Python script run_TTCF.py is structured as follows:

-SPLIT THE SIMULATION INTO N SINGLE-CORE RUNS (N # OF CORES SELECTED)
+HOW THE PARALLELISM WORKS - SPLIT THE SIMULATION INTO N SINGLE-CORE RUNS (N # OF CORES SELECTED)
 ------
 Each core is assigned to a LAMMPS run. of N cores, N independent mother trajectories are generated, as well as the releted daughter trajectories.